Professor Sarah Cooper

 Teaching

 Sarah has taught across all levels, from first-year to final-year undergraduates, through MA students on the general Film Studies degree as well as the MA Film and Philosophy pathway, to PhD students.
-In keeping with her research interests, her teaching has focused mainly on film theory and film philosophy, but she has also devised themed courses on spectatorship, ethics, and ecology, among other topics over the years.
+She has taught survey courses on film theory and film philosophy, but she has also devised themed courses on spectatorship, ethics, and ecology, among other topics over the years.

 Expertise and Public Engagement

 Sarah served as Honorary Secretary for the Society for French Studies in the United Kingdom and Ireland from 2000 to 2008.
 She was on the Editorial Board of Film-Philosophy from 2006 to 2014 and is now on the Advisory Board.
-She is co-editor of the ‘Thinking Cinema’ book series with Bloomsbury Press, launched in 2014, which publishes cutting-edge research on theory, philosophy, and film.
+She is on the Editorial Board of French Studies.
+She is co-editor of the “Thinking Cinema” book series with Bloomsbury Press, launched in 2014, which publishes cutting-edge research on theory, philosophy, and film.